chandreshpdedhia/Githubtraining/README.md

 # Githubtraining
-This repo is used for training purpose only.
+This repo  for training purpose only.

+This is to test.